logan-barsell/logans_run-site/README.md

 # Bandsyte - Band Website Platform

 A comprehensive web platform for bands to create and customize their own professional websites.
-Built with React, Node.js, and MongoDB.
+Built with React, Node.js, and Postgres (via Prisma).

 ## About Bandsyte